onewelcome/identity-cloud-documentation/docs/products/access/topics/mobile-apps/app-delivery-lifecycle/app-delivery-lifecycle.md

 select the certificates you have previously uploaded.
 Check the [certificates section](../../../appendix/administration/oauth-config.md#certificates) for instructions to upload certificates.

-### Base URI
+### Onegini Access base URI

-The Onegini Access base URI is the URI all requests towards the Onegini Access start with.
-Typically, this is the host name of the
+Onegini Access base URI is the URI all requests towards Onegini Access start with.
+Typically, this is the host name of Onegini Access.
+This value can be configured via the admin console in System &rightarrow; General &rightarrow; Engine base urls.
-Onegini Access.
-This value can be configured using a Docker Compose environment variable `TOKEN_SERVER_COMMON/ENGINE-BASE-URI`.
-More information on how to set this variable and its possible values can be found in the [properties section](../../../configuration/properties.md#endpoints).

 ### Resource gateway